 The first round of pass-through usually appears in retail fuel and household energy costs.
 That stage tends to be faster because the connection between crude and refined products is relatively direct, even if taxes, regulation, inventories, and refining margins affect the timing and size of the move.
 Households often feel the change quickly in transport and utility bills, which is why oil can leave a visible mark on headline inflation before the rest of the price system has fully adjusted.

 The second round is slower and less uniform.
 Businesses face higher shipping, distribution, heating, cooling, and petroleum-linked input costs before consumers see broader repricing.
 Some firms pass those costs on, while others absorb part of the shock through narrower margins.
-This is where rising oil prices begin to overlap with an oil shock as a wider macro disturbance rather than a simple rise in fuel prices.
+This is where rising oil prices begin to overlap with a wider macro disturbance rather than a simple rise in fuel prices.
 Inflation becomes more persistent only when higher energy costs move through supply chains and start affecting a wider set of final goods and services.

 Why headline inflation moves first